The Americans: Reconstruction to the 21st Century, California Edition

 a. reached 40 percent of all black children by 1876.

-not allow blacks to be teachers.
+b. did not allow blacks to be teachers.

 c. initially were not segregated.